Guide to starting school or moving up to junior school

 For most it will be the first really big change they have to face.
 As a parent it's important that you talk about starting school in positive terms, as something exciting and enjoyable.

-Buckinghamshire Healthcare's Children and Young People's Service, including the School Readiness team, is able to help prepare your child to start school so that they (and you) can look forward to a healthy, happy school life right from the first day.
+Our team works in partnership with children, young people, their families and other health and education professionals.
+We help prepare your child to start school so that they (and you) can look forward to a healthy, happy school life right from the first day.

 View the Buckinghamshire healthcare information about school nursing.